Warrant Officer John Edgar Wainwright, RAF

 Back in the UK

 Having been returned to the Allies by the French Resistance he was sent back to the UK, and debriefed on his time in France by IS9.
-This document, marked "Secret" at the time, is now in the National Archives, and is dated 4th September 1944.
+The report on this debrief, marked "Secret" at the time, is now in the National Archives, and is dated 4th September 1944.

 Following this he was and given leave to go home to Wakefield.
 For whatever reason, the telegram telling his family he was safe and well (below) did not get sent until the 9th of September, by which time he was already home.